bekapod/bekapod.dev/content/articles/supabase-magic-login-testing-with-playwright/index.md

 service_role key: xxx
 ```

-The main thing to keep a note of here is the InBucket URL.
+The key thing here is that InBucket URL - note it down somewhere.
+[InBucket](https://inbucket.org/)
-[InBucket](https://inbucket.org/) catches any emails that Supabase would usually
+is basically an email catcher that grabs all the emails Supabase would normally send out to
-send to a user, and we'll use this to get the magic link or one-time passcode (OTP)
-for our user.
+users.
+We'll use it to snag the magic link or OTP that gets generated for our test user.

 ## Installing Playwright